 Qobuz vs TIDAL: Getting Started And Signing Up

 Assuming you already know what I am talking about, signing up on Qobuz or Tidal should not be a hard nut to crack.

 Getting started with Qobuz is easy.
 When you sign up, you will be asked to select different genres you like so they can show you music you might be interested in.

 However, I found that I wasn’t really interested in the music that popped up first.
 They show “New Releases” initially, but I just didn’t like the selection (though the curated playlists were not that bad).

-When signing up for a free trial, Quboz makes it rather easy.
+When signing up for a free trial, Qobuz makes it simple.
 Although there are a few plans available, all of them offer the same streaming quality.

-TIDAL is also easy to sign up for.
-Overall, I liked the signup process with TIDAL a bit better.
+TIDAL is just similarly easy to sign up for.
+Overall, its signup process is quite better than for the latter.

 Instead of selecting entire genres during the signup process, I was shown popular artists from many genres.